A Comprehensive Guide to Gluten Free Albuquerque

 Slate Street Cafe: Has the same owners as Sixty Six Acres but different chefs so not as many gluten free options.
 They have many gluten free labels on their menu, unfortunately cross contamination is an issue and the chile sauces aren’t gluten free.
 Simple but good breakfasts are an option plus salads and bowls.
 Great for mimosas!
 Here is a picture.

 Slice and Dice Pizzeria: This is next to Tractor on the west side.
 You can apparently play games here and order food and drinks!
 My husband grabbed some stuffed mushroom for me and a snack and brought them into Tractor.
 They are grilled and no gluten ingredients.
-Not sure about the rest of the menu.
-Anything with pizza is automatically risky.
+I’ve also ordered the cauliflower crust pizza.
+They do ask about allergy and have been good about allergy prep in my experience.

 Steel Bender Brewyard: A popular spot on 2nd street, your options here are pretty much just salads or a burger with coleslaw as a side.
 The burgers are good.
 Make sure to get green chile on yours!